 In addition, EARTH is the first institution in Central America to have its academic program certified regionally as part of a pilot program of the Ibero-American Network of Accreditation Agencies (RIACES in Spanish) and SINAES.

-EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment, regardless of their ability to pay.
+EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment.

-- EARTH has approximately 436 students from some 38 countries.
+- EARTH has approximately 436 students from 36 countries.

-EARTH has more than 2,231 alumni from approximately 43 countries in Latin America, the Caribbean, Africa, Asia, North America and Europe.
+EARTH has more than 2,500 alumni from approximately 52 countries in Latin America, the Caribbean, Africa, Asia, North America, and Europe.

-- 84% lives in their country of origin.
+- 81% lives in their country of origin.
+Of those, 82% are currently working.

 EARTH has extensive experience searching for innovative solutions to challenges in sustainable agriculture, environmental conservation and natural resource management.
 Research at EARTH is applicable and actively involves both students and faculty.